CognitiveAISystems/pogema/README.md

 ## Citation
-If you use this repository in your research or wish to cite it, please make a referenct to our IEEE paper:
+If you use this repository in your research or wish to cite it, please make a reference to our IEEE paper:
 ```
 @article{skrynnik2021hybrid,
   title={Hybrid Policy Learning for Multi-Agent Pathfinding},